 10:00 am - 3:00 pm Petting Zoo on the lawn of the Mason House, 14 Broad Street High Horse Stables & AlphaK9 Kennel is having a mini horse, calves, goats, sheep, ducks, chicks, bunnies, pigs, and puppies at their petting zoo.
 Fun for all ages! ($5 admission)

 10:00 am to 4:00 pm Museums of the Bethel Historical Society Robinson House, 10 Broad Street Exhibits: Gould Academy Archives; Oxford County Ski History; History of Maine Labor Mural Replica; Telstar Communications Project at Andover, ME; 250th Anniversary Quilt (limited # of squares to purchase) Cider-making demonstration (free samples!)
 Museum Shop

 11:00 am - 1:00 pm - Live Music - Bruce Marshall at the gazebo

-11:00 am – 3:00 pm Loaded baked potatoes, burgers, hot dogs and drinks near the gazebo
+11:00 am – 3:00 pm FOOD!
+Loaded baked potatoes, burgers, hot dogs and drinks near the gazebo

 12:00 pm CHOWDAH IS SERVED!
 (RESTAURANTS SIGN UP HERE) Buy your bracelets from volunteers circulating through the line.
 Chowder + drink: $12 Chowder + drink + apple pie or crisp a la mode: $15 Kids’ price chowder + drink: $5